SAMUeL: Efficient Vocal-Conditioned Music Generation via Soft Alignment Attention and Latent Diffusion: Methodology

 We formulate vocal-conditioned accompaniment generation as a conditional diffusion process in latent space.
-Given a vocal melody $v \in \mathbb{R}^{T \times F}$ with temporal frames $T$ and frequency bins $F$, we generate a corresponding accompaniment $a \in \mathbb{R}^{T \times F}$ maintaining harmonic consistency, rhythmic alignment, and stylistic coherence.
+Given a vocal melody $v \in \mathbb{R}^{2 \times T}$ with temporal frames $T$ and 2 channels (stereo audio), we generate a corresponding accompaniment $a \in \mathbb{R}^{2 \times T}$ maintaining harmonic consistency, rhythmic alignment, and stylistic coherence.